TAYLORB528/seniorDesign/Project-Description.md

 * I am seeking a capstone project in the field of Computer Science involving programming, and would like experience in app and/or web development

 Project Area:

+We are going to create a web/mobile application with specific frontend and backend implementations and a native database system.